 The Nao Devils Dortmund is a team from the TU Dortmund University with roots in several other teams which have competed in RoboCup competitions over the last years.
-In RoboCup 2010 the second round robin pool has been reached, missing the quarter finals by a close shave.
-The 10th place was achieved in the ranking of Technical Challenges 2010.
+This team report covered a short overview of the main ideas and concepts that were employed and successfully used in RoboCup2011 where the Nao Devils were able to take the 2nd place with 36 obtained goals in 9 games.